Computer design of synthetic proteins is creating potent, stable antivirals that block infection at least as well as monoclonal antibodies.

-To confirm that the new antiviral proteins attached to the coronavirus Spike protein as intended, the team collected snapshots of the two molecules interacting by using cryo-electron microscopy.
+To confirm that the new antiviral proteins attached to the coronavirus Spike protein were as intended, the team collected snapshots of the two molecules interacting by using cryo-electron microscopy.
 These experiments were performed by researchers in the laboratories of David Veesler, assistant professor of biochemistry at the UW School of Medicine, and Michael S. Diamond, the Herbert S. Gasser Professor in the Division of Infectious Diseases at Washington University School of Medicine in St. Louis.

 “The hyperstable minibinders provide promising starting points for new SARS-CoV-2 therapeutics,” the antiviral research team wrote in their study pre-print, “and illustrate the power of computational protein design for rapidly generating potential therapeutic candidates against pandemic threats.”

 Reference: “De novo design of picomolar SARS-CoV-2 miniprotein inhibitors” by Longxing Cao, Inna Goreshnik, Brian Coventry, James Brett Case, Lauren Miller, Lisa Kozodoy, Rita E. Chen, Lauren Carter, Alexandra C. Walls, Young-Jun Park, Eva-Maria Strauch, Lance Stewart, Michael S. Diamond, David Veesler and David Baker, 9 September 2020, Science.